mendhak/Kindle-Time-and-Weather/README.md

     scp -r kindle/* root@192.168.1.72:/mnt/us/weather

-Create a cron job for on boot
+SSH into the Kindle, and create a cron job for on boot by running